real2two/fings/README.md

-# wings-handler
+# Fings

 Create your own "fake" Wings instances and panel remote routes, which you can customize what it does.